Zoo Enclosure Design: A Complete Guide to Standards, Safety, and Best Practices

 The operational budget of a zoo is often tight.
 Stainless steel mesh is an investment in lowering Operational Expenditure (OpEx).

-• Sterilization: For disease control, stainless mesh can be pressure washed with hot water and disinfectants without fear of corrosion or damaging a coating.
+• Sterilization: Stainless mesh can be pressure washed with hot water and disinfectants without fear of corrosion

 The modern zoo animal enclosure is a complex intersection of stewardship, science, and spectacle.
 As we move further into an era of conservation-focused design, the structures we build must reflect our commitment to the animals in our care.